kudashevs/laravel-share-buttons/README.md

 composer require kudashevs/laravel-share-buttons
 ```

-By default, the `ShareButtons` class instance is bound to the `sharebuttons` alias.
 If you don't use auto-discovery just add a ShareButtonsServiceProvider to the `config/app.php`
 ```php
 'providers' => [
     Kudashevs\ShareButtons\Providers\ShareButtonsServiceProvider::class,
 ],
 ```
-, then, you might want to add a `ShareButtonsFacade::class` to the aliases.
+By default, the `ShareButtons` class instance is bound to the `sharebuttons` alias.
+You might want to add a
+`ShareButtonsFacade::class` to the aliases, too.

 <a id="publish"></a>**Don't forget** to publish the configuration file and assets.
 The configuration file is necessary
 for the correct functioning of the package.
-If you want to limit the type of assets, you can use the `--tag` option
-with one of the following tags: `config`, `js` (all js files), `vanilla`, `jquery`, `css`.
 ```bash
 php artisan vendor:publish --provider="Kudashevs\ShareButtons\Providers\ShareButtonsServiceProvider"
 ```
 > In case of a major change, it is recommended to back up your config file and republish a new one from scratch.

+If you want to limit the type of assets, you can use the `--tag` option with one of the following tags: `config`, `js`
+(all js files), `vanilla`, `jquery`, `css`.

 ## Assets